jgulyash/jgulyash/README.md

-#  Cybersecurity and Intelligence Innovation Hub
+#  Digital Threat and Intelligence Innovation Hub
 Building human and cyber resilience through hands-on innovation.

 Welcome!
 I am **Jay Gulyash**, a Senior Threat Analyst and Cybersecurity Practitioner.
-My goal is to bridge deep expertise in geopolitical physical threats and intelligence collection with AI-driven cybersecurity detection, analysis, and threat mitigation.
+My goal is to bridge deep expertise in geopolitical physical threats and intelligence collection with AI-driven human risk solutions to protect against digital and real-world threats.

 ## Table of Contents
 - [Overview](#-overview)